-BOND NO.

-PREMIUM:

-WHEREAS, The , (hereinafter designated as

-"Obligee") and(l nereinafter designated as "Principal") have

-entered into an agreement whereby principal agrees to install and complete certain designated

-public improvements, which said agreement, date ted, and

-public improvements, which said agreement, dat identified as project i s hereby referred to and made a part hereof;

-and

-WHEREAS, Said principal is required under to for the faithful performance of said agreement; the terms of said agreement to furnish a bond

-NOW, THEREFORE, We, the principal and and firmly bound unto the hereinafter called dollars (\$ States for the payment of which sum well and truly) lawful money of the United to be made, we bind ourselves, our heirs,

-successors, executors and administrators, jointly and severally firmly by these presents.

-The condition of this obligation is such that i executors, administrators, successors or assigns, shall and truly keep and perform the covenants, conditions alteration thereof made as therein provided, on his of time and in the manner therein specified, and in all meaning, and shall indemnify and save harmless the as therein stipulated, then this obligation shall become remain in full force and effect.
-As part of the obligation secured hereby and therefore, there shall be included costs and reasonal attorney's fees, incurred by county in successfully excess and included in any judgment rendered. in all things stand to and abide by, and well and provisions in the said agreement and any their part, to be kept and perform and at the respects according to their true intent and Obligee, its officers, agents and employees, me null and void; otherwise it shall be and ad in addition to the face amount specified ble expenses and fees, including reasonable enforcing such obligation, all to be taxed as

-The surety hereby stipulates and agrees that addition to the terms of the agreement or to the work to accompanying the same shall in any wise affect its waive notice of any such change, extension of time agreement or to the work or to the specifications. be performed thereunder or the specification obligations on this bond, and it does hereby

-IN WITNESS WHEREOF, this instrument h as been duly executed by the principal and
+BOND NO PREMIUM: WHEREAS, The ees to install and complete certain designated where and where As, Said principal is required und for the faithful performance of said agreement; er the terms of said agreement to furnish a bond NOW, THEREFORE, We, the principal and and firmly bound unto the hereinafter called dollars (\$ States for the payment of which sum well and tr successors, executors and administrators, jointly and successors. ed "The Obligee," in the penal sum of) lawful money of the United ruly to be made, we bind ourselves, our heirs, The condition of this obligation is such the executors, administrators, successors or assigns, shand truly keep and perform the covenants, conditional alteration thereof made as therein provided, on his time and in the manner therein specified, and in meaning, and shall indemnify and save harmless that as therein stipulated, then this obligation shall be remain in full force and effect. ns and provisions in the said agreement and any or their part, to be kept and perform and at the all respects according to their true intent and he Obligee, its officers, agents and employees, As part of the obligation secured hereby therefore, there shall be included costs and reaso attorney's fees, incurred by county in successfull costs and included in any judgment rendered. - The surety hereby stipulates and agrees the addition to the terms of the agreement or to the work accompanying the same shall in any wise affect it waive notice of any such change, extension of the agreement or to the work or to the specifications. ts obligations on this bond, and it does hereby IN WITNESS WHEREOF, this instrumer surety above named, on nt has been duly executed by the principal and By PRINCIPAL By: PRINCIPAL By: ATTORNEY-IN-FACT

-surety above named, on

-Ву

-PRINCIPAL

-By:

-PRINCIPAL

-By:

-ATTORNEY-IN-FACT